rallieon/niffler/README.md

 ## High Level Algorithm

 Niffler combines a few concepts together into a metaheuristic based approach to solving the problem of resource collection in Halite III.
+Niffler is implemented using the Strategy Design pattern via `BotStrategyManager`.
+The first iteration of Niffler contains two strategies: `SimpleBotStrategy` and `BinarySpaceBotStrategy`.
+The `SimpleBotStrategy` will choose a direction at random to collect halite and based on simple rules will direct the `Ship` back to the `Shipyard`.

+The `BinarySpaceStrategy` is the primary strategy used for Niffler.
 The algorithm is composed into a couple of steps

 1. Build a BSP tree [`BlockTree`] subdividing the Halite III map into `Blocks` of approximately `HALITE_BLOCK_MAX` halite.
 2. Once subdivided, a `ShipOrchestrator` will direct a ship to a `Block` utilizing a greedy algorithm based on the `fitness()` of the `Block`.
 Only `MAX_SHIPS_PER_BLOCK` can be directed to a single `Block`.